-- A. Each SMA shall ensure that all their SMA cadets, faculty, and onboard SMA contractor personnel individually complete the Ship Operations Cooperative Program (SOCP) computer-based training on Maritime Sexual Assault and Sexual Harassment Prevention Training before embarking the vessel, or if not practicable, within the first 48 hours of being onboard, and to repeat the training annually such that there is no more than 365 days between two consecutive training sessions. - B. The GA shall ensure that all their crew members individually complete the Ship Operations Cooperative Program (SOCP) computer-based training on Maritime Sexual Assault and Sexual Harassment Prevention Training before embarking the vessel, or if not practicable, within the first 48 hours of being onboard, and to repeat the training annually such that there is no more than 365 days between two consecutive training sessions. - c.
-Incorporate SASH discussions in periodic Vessel Safety Meetings using materials similar to those in the Facilitator's Guide and Student's Workbook in the SOCP SASH Tool Kit.8 - ❖ Special Considerations SMA Operated TS: No special considerations necessary.
+- Harassment Prevention Training before embarking the vessel, or if not practicable, within the first 48 hours of being onboard, and to repeat the training annually such that there is no more than 365 days between two consecutive training sessions. - B. The GA shall ensure that all their crew members individually complete the Ship Operations Cooperative Program (SOCP) computer-based training on Maritime Sexual Assault and Sexual Harassment Prevention Training before embarking the vessel, or if not practicable, within the first 48 hours of being onboard, and to repeat the training annually such that there is no more than 365 days between two consecutive training sessions. - c.
+Incorporate SASH discussions in periodic Vessel Safety Meetings using materials similar to those in the Facilitator's Guide and Student's Workbook in the SOCP SASH Tool Kit.9 - ❖ Special Considerations SMA Operated TS: No special considerations necessary.

-- A. The GA shall determine, establish, and implement the procedures and materials to incorporate SASH discussions in periodic Vessel Safety Meetings for their crew members aboard the TS. - B. SMA SASH Contact shall coordinate with the GA SASH Contact and establish/ implement the procedures and materials to incorporate SASH discussions in periodic Vessel Safety Meetings for their SMA cadets, faculty, staff, and subcontractors aboard the TS. - d.
+- A. The GA shall determine, establish, and implement the procedures and materials to incorporate SASH discussions in periodic Vessel Safety Meetings for their crew members aboard the TS. - B. SMA SASH Contact shall coordinate with the GA SASH Contact and establish/implement the procedures and materials to incorporate SASH discussions in periodic Vessel Safety Meetings for their SMA cadets, faculty, staff, and subcontractors aboard the TS. - d.
 Provide copies of Vessel Operator's SASH prevention policies and reporting procedures to each cadet upon boarding the vessel.

-Special Considerations - SMA Operated TS: The SMA shall provide copies of the SMA's SASH prevention policies and reporting procedures to each of their SMA cadets, faculty, staff, and subcontractors upon boarding the TS.
+The SMA shall provide copies of the SMA's SASH prevention policies and reporting procedures to each of their SMA cadets, faculty, staff, and subcontractors upon boarding the TS.